About the Kansas Geological Survey

 Research at the KGS focuses primarily on energy, water, and the environment and addresses natural resource challenges facing the state of Kansas.
 The KGS also generates new information about the state's geology and develops tools and techniques for studying the surface and subsurface through its geophysics and mapping programs.
 Primary users of this information include other state, local, and federal entities, such as the Kansas Water Office, the Kansas Corporation Commission (KCC), and the state's groundwater management districts; oil and gas exploration companies; companies and consultants that deal with construction, environmental, and geologic hazard issues; and educators, private citizens, and others who want basic information about the state's geology and resources.

 The KGS main headquarters is in Lawrence on the west campus of the University of Kansas, and the KGS Well Sample Library is in Wichita.
-With a staff of about 70 permanent employees and 30 student employees, including graduate research assistants, the KGS has an annual state-appropriated budget of approximately $5.8 million.
+With a staff of about 115 employees, including 34 student employees, the KGS has an annual state-appropriated budget of approximately $5.8 million.
 Another $2 million in grants and contracts were awarded in fiscal year 2014.
 The KGS reports to the Vice Chancellor for Research at the University of Kansas and has a 12-member advisory council to provide review and guidance.

 Rex Buchanan is Interim Director of the Kansas Geological Survey.